 You must refrain from eating and drinking until your gag reflex returns.
 Your throat may feel a little sore and you might feel gas and bloating because of the air in the endoscope.
 These side effects will wear off shortly, and you will be able to return home the same day.

-Sample tissues from your stomach are sent to a laboratory where they are biopsied and cultured.
+Biopsy tissue samples from your stomach are sent to a laboratory where they are processed and cultured.

-For the biopsy, tissue samples from your stomach are examined under a microscope for signs of damage or diseases.
-A biopsy is the only way to confirm cancer.
+For the processed tissue, the biopsy samples from your stomach are examined under a microscope for signs of damage or disease.
+This is the only way to confirm cancer.

-For the culture, tissue samples from your stomach are placed in a special culture dish.
+For the culture, biopsy samples from your stomach are placed in a special culture dish.
 The tissue is monitored to see if bacteria, fungus, viruses, or other organisms grow.

 Most people experience few side effects from the endoscopy, but there are some risks from the procedure.
 These include perforation in the stomach, upper small intestine, or esophagus, and bleeding where tissue samples were taken.

 There is also a small risk of a bad reaction to the medication (sedative, painkiller, or anesthesia), which could result in:

 When the stomach tissue biopsy and culture do not show damage, H. pylori bacteria, signs of infection, or cancer, they are usually considered to be normal.

 Abnormal stomach tissue biopsy and culture results may be due to: